Gomathikrishna/Gomathikrishna/README.md

 ✨ Welcome to my tech world! ✨ <br>
 🚀 I am a Microsoft MVP, MCT (Microsoft Certified Trainer), and Microsoft Learn Expert dedicated to empowering learners and professionals in the tech ecosystem.
-📚 I've also authored two books to help others master their tech journeys.
+<br>📚 I've also authored two books to help others master their tech journeys.
 Writing, teaching, and mentoring are my passions! 💡

-🌟 I specialize in Business Central, Power BI, and helping people unlock their potential with Microsoft technologies.
+🌟 I specialize in Business Central, Power BI, and helping people unlock their potential with Microsoft technologies. <br>
 💻 "Learning never stops, and together, we can achieve more!" 🚴‍♀️

-🌟 Let's connect, grow, and innovate together! 🌍
+🌟 Let's connect, grow, and innovate together! 🌍<br>
-😊 Don't forget to check out my resources, blogs, and videos below! 🎥📖
+😊 Don't forget to check out my resources, blogs, and videos below! 🎥📖<br>

 <div style="display: flex; gap: 10px; flex-wrap: wrap;">